Aarleks/stagit/README.md

 stagit
 ======

-Personal fork of static git page generator.
-It generates static HTML pages for a git repository.
+This is my fork of [Oscar Benedito's](https://git.oscarbenedito.com/stagit/) fork of the static git page generator, `stagit`.
+This program generates static HTML pages for a git repository.
+My changes are entirely aesthetic - some `html` layout, `css`, and the `ico` and `png` files.

-This fork uses [md4c](https://github.com/mity/md4c) to convert the README markdown into HTML and then shows it in an about page for each repository, this adds a new dependency.
+Benedito's fork uses [md4c](https://github.com/mity/md4c) to convert the README markdown into HTML and then shows it in an about page for each repository, this adds a new dependency.
 On top of that, the assets have been changed, creating a personal theme.
 The scripts have also been changed to fit my needs.

 Usage